-- Old strings on a guitar is never a good thing for tuning.
+- Old strings on a guitar are never a good thing for tuning.
 If you add a capo to old dying strings the capo will expose this even more so.
+Tuning problems are enough to make you want to quit.
 Change your strings people!
 Your guitar deserves it.

 Here’s a helpful video on ‘how to use a capo’